ux team structure cover

 Decentralized UX teams, sometimes described as "embedded" or "distributed" teams, are essentially the opposite of the centralized model.
 Rather than having a separate UX team that reports to a single manager, UX team members are embedded in multiple product teams throughout the organization.
 They work consistently with product managers, developers, and other team members and report directly to their product team.
 Many organizations choose this model to align teams to specific features, products, or lines of business.

-One main advantage of the decentralized model is that UX professionals are involved throughout the project and participate in planning sessions and meetings with the rest of the team.
+One main advantage of the decentralized model is that UX professionals are involved throughout the project and participate in UX research planning sessions and meetings with the rest of the team.
 As a result, they have the opportunity to build trust and relationships with other team members, which leads to better collaboration and a faster development process.

 Yet when there are only one or two UX team members working on a project, it can be difficult for them to make their voice heard, especially when disagreements or differences arise.
 UX professionals might need to spend more time educating people about the UX process and its value, leaving less time for design and user research.